eortegaa1500/vaquerosnasaspaceapps2023/README.md

 -> Notion where we uploaded the details of our project right here: https://losvaquerosinterplanetarios.notion.site/Habitable-Exoplanets-Creating-Worlds-Beyond-Our-Own-a476d12f297542bd9b4e7ddbb1ea1b4d?pvs=4

--> webpage where our appliction is uploaded: https://spaceappsvaqueros.000webhostapp.com/
+-> Webpage where our app is uploaded: https://spaceappsvaqueros.000webhostapp.com/

 -> Link to our demo presentation: